 Other methods of calibrating equipment include using traceable standards, which are standards that have been calibrated using a series of increasingly accurate reference standards, and using computer-based methods, which use software to compare the readings of the instrument being calibrated to a known accurate measurement.

-Calibrating equipment is a crucial step in ensuring the accuracy and reliability of the measurements being taken.
+Calibrating equipment is a crucial step in ensuring the accuracy and reliability of the measurements being taken, and provides a number of benefits.
 It is essential for maintaining quality control, ensuring consistency in measurement, and ensuring the accuracy of the equipment over time.
 By regularly calibrating their equipment, individuals and organisations can have confidence in the accuracy of their measurements and make informed decisions based on those measurements.